YomnaJehad/Self-Driving-Car-Nanodegree-/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

-- Give it a range of slopes to accept it only.
+- Give it a range of slopes to accept it only./ Get rid of the shadows first or use the property of lane lines of being yellow/white  (very bright).
 - At some situations like the turning or the hill examples we will need to draw curves instead of lines (I think).